Getting Started with USB on SAM MCUs Using MPLAB® Harmony v3: Step 1

 Figure 7: Configuration Settings

-Step 1.3 - Open MPLAB Harmony Configurator and Configure Project Settings
+Open MCC and Configure Project Settings

-Figure 8: MHC Launch
+Figure 8: MCC Launch

 Figure 9: Set as Main Project